Data transformation service (DTS) packages are groups of SQL Server tasks that involve accessing and changing data

 One common mistake is to create a DTS package that writes data to a file where the path name does not exist on the target computer (or the needed path name may not be documented correctly).

 DTS packages that run as a scheduled event or job run in the context of the job owner, not the package creator.
 Typically, this would be sa, the administrator account for SQL Server.
 If that's the case, then the DTS package will run in the context of the Windows Service Account.
-Any conflict between the credentials used to run the package and the credentials needed
+Any conflict between the credentials used to run the package and the credentials needed to write files or read data will cause a problem.

 About the author: Serdar Yegulalp is editor of the Windows Power Users Newsletter.
 Check it out for the latest advice and musings on the world of Windows network administrators -- and please share your thoughts as well!